-Indian Girl, 12, Kills Herself After Being Shamed for Having her Period
+Indian Schoolgirl Kills Herself After Alleged Period Shaming

 She was allegedly made to show the stain to her classmates.